USS Sable: History

 On her maiden voyage to Buffalo, New York, on 13 May 1925 Greater Buffalo carried a capacity number of passengers including T.V.
 O'Connor, who was president of the shipping board at the time.
 Greater Buffalo was used as a palatial overnight service boat transporting up to 1,500 passengers from Buffalo to Detroit, Michigan, for the Detroit and Cleveland Navigation Company.
 Guests were entertained by an orchestra for dancing in the main dining room following dinner service as well as radio programming provided in the main salon.
 Along with passenger service Greater Buffalo, as well as other Detroit and Cleveland Navigation Company ships, offered their customers the option of transportation for 125 automobiles on their voyage.

 During the Great Depression Greater Buffalo along with her sister ship were taken out of service from 1930 through 1935.
 This, along with union disputes and worker strikes, caused continuing losses for her owners.
 In 1934, she had been allocated the Code Letters WSBH.
 In 1936 Greater Buffalo was docked at Cleveland and used as a "floating hotel" for attendees of the Republican Convention.
 The ship was reported to have broken free of her moorings and drifted out into the harbor during a storm but was brought back by harbor tugs.
 During the 1938 season Greater Buffalo along with Greater Detroit were removed from service only to be returned to service the following year.

 Following the attack on Pearl Harbor in 1941 there was a need for large vessels that could be converted into training aircraft carriers for pilot training.
-Greater Buffalos length, following conversion, would be roughly two-thirds the length of an and it was felt by the navy that if pilots could master takeoffs and landings on the shorter deck they would have less problems transitioning to a standard length carrier.
+Greater Buffalos length, following conversion, would be roughly two-thirds the length of an and it was felt by the navy that if pilots could master takeoffs and landings on the shorter deck they would have fewer problems transitioning to a standard length carrier.
 Other benefits of using her for training were that an active duty combat ship would not have to be used for training and with her location on the Great Lakes she would be out of the reach of enemy submarines and mines.
 Greater Buffalo was acquired by the Navy on 7 August 1942 by the War Shipping Administration to be converted into a training aircraft carrier and renamed Sable on 19 September 1942.